Abhinavsmart/ml-project-solar-intensity-estimation/README.md

 We obtain the sunrise and sunset times for each day from Sunrise-Sunset-API\cite{sunrise}.
 Using this, we add a new boolean column 'isDay'.

+## Other Details
+Simply download the datasets from the link shared above, then run the .ipynb files for training & testing on different models.
+You could also access the models & their features using the pickled models present in the weights/models folders.